GeoscienceAustralia/ptha/R/examples/austptha_template/README.md

 Code template for the Australian Probabilistic Tsunami Hazard Assessment 2018
 -----------------------------------------------------------------------------

+This template contains codes used for the 2018 Australian PTHA.
+It does not contain the actual data or model results, because these files would be very large and unsuitable for a git repository.
+However, see [this page](https://github.com/GeoscienceAustralia/ptha/tree/master/ptha_access) for information on accessing the results.

+The sub-folders below all contain relevant scripts and README information:

-[DATA](DATA) contains data that has been 'processed' or developed for modelling [e.g. sourcezone contours, edited DEMs, etc].
+[DATA](DATA) is used for data that has been 'processed' or developed for modelling [e.g. sourcezone contours, edited DEMs, etc].
 It should not contain RAW data, (the latter instead goes in '../../DATA/')

-[SOURCE_ZONES](SOURCE_ZONES) contains unit source initial conditions and tsunami runs for every source-zone.
+[SOURCE_ZONES](SOURCE_ZONES) is used for the unit source initial conditions and tsunami runs for every source-zone.
 This is the bulk of our modelling results.

 [EVENT_RATES](EVENT_RATES) contains code to compute the rate of earthquakes on each source-zone,